solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Structured Query Language.
 MySQL supports a rich set of SQL query capabilities and offers excellent performance through storage engines optimized for transactional and non-transactional workloads, in-memory processing, and robust server configuration through modules.
-Customers can use their existing frameworks and languages to ensure that a migration does not disrupt any business activity.
+Its low total cost of ownership makes it extremely popular with many organizations.
+Customers can use their existing frameworks and languages to connect easily with a MySQL database.
 Consult the [MySQL Documentation](https://dev.mysql.com/doc/refman/8.0/en/features.html) for a more in-depth review of MySQL's features.